What is the problem?

 - Donations of more than €2,500 from one source

-On the face of it, the wording of the Act bans every group of citizens from raising significant amounts of money in order to advocate for a particular policy or to criticise the activities of the government or any public authority or official.
-Contravention of the funding rules in the Act is a criminal offence carrying serious financial penalties and the possibility of imprisonment for up to three years.
+The law defines “political purposes” very broadly, so broadly in fact, that it encompasses human rights and social justice work.
+The wording bans any group of citizens from raising significant amounts of money to campaign for a particular policy or to criticise the activities of the government or any public authority or official.
+Contravention of these funding rules is a criminal offence carrying serious financial penalties and the possibility of imprisonment for up to three years.

-Several CSOs in Ireland have already felt the effects of SIPOC’s strict interpretation of the Act.
-Meanwhile, because the Act only applies to donations, companies and individuals who can afford to pay for their own advocacy and do not need to raise funds are allowed to engage with the political system as much as they like.
+Several CSOs in Ireland have already felt the effects of SIPOC’s strict interpretation of the law.
+Meanwhile, because the law only applies to donations, companies and individuals who can afford to pay for their own advocacy and do not need to raise funds are allowed to engage with the political system as much as they like.

 What needs to change?